sbleos/sbleos.github.io/README.md

 #### DashFrame

-This is the container for the different applicationsi in the Dashboard.
+This is the container for the different applications in the Dashboard.

 #### Events